denevell/iptables-book/iptables.rst

 Success!

 If we now flush to iptables rules with ``iptables -F`` and then verify the rule is gone with ``iptables -L -v``, and try to connect again we will see the iptables rule is no longer in place.

+- Use iptables logging

+- Use the output chain on iptables

+- Use the forward chain on iptables

+- Default chain policies